cameronzheng/EENG-406-VLSI/README.md

 12. If the terminal screen is glitching out, download MobaXterm Home Edition. <br>
 [download link](https://mobaxterm.mobatek.net/download-home-edition.html) <br>
 Run the installation software without any changes.
 Then restart your computer and rerun starting from step 5.
 This should resolve the screen issue.
-13. Install PyLTSpice version 3.1 by running the command <br>
+13. Install Python package PyLTSpice version 3.1 by running the command <br>
 `pip install PyLTSpice==3.1`<br>

 ### MatLab